What is RSS and what can you do with it?

 You’ll find your WordPress posts feed at yourdomain.com/feed.

 Now that you know where it is, what can you do with it?
-WordPress can create all kinds of feeds on the fly.
-For posts, tags, comments, and pages, you can create a URL for the type of feed you want to offer.
-And there are plugins to help you customize your feed even further.
+WordPress can create various feeds on the fly.
+For posts, tags, comments, and pages, you can make a URL for the type of feed you want to offer.
+Additionally, there are plugins available to help you further customize your feed.

 Setting Up Your Website’s New Post Feed via Subscription

 Your posts feed allows site visitors to sign up and get an email when you add a new post to your site.
-In addition, you can configure how that email looks depending on what service you are using for your RSS campaign.
+Additionally, you can configure the appearance of the email depending on the service you are using for your RSS campaign.

 If you use MailChimp, you can install the Featured Images in RSS plugin.
 This plugin then includes the designated Featured Image for each post, increasing click-thrus.

-The Yoast SEO plugin allows you to customize your RSS feed to contain information showing if your feed is displayed elsewhere.
-This is because some websites display other websites’ feeds as content.
+The Yoast SEO plugin enables you to customize your RSS feed to include information indicating whether your feed is displayed elsewhere.
+This is because some websites display the feeds of other websites as content.

 You can add content before and a link to your website at the bottom of every item on your feed.